The Red Primrose

 Unnoticed and unobserved in the swirling snow, Charlie and Charline stepped around a pile of rubbish in front of a disused warehouse in Old Soulard.
 The heavy iron door clanged open to a large glowing cavern.
 Condom on Your Tongue boomed from the walls.
 Nude models in body paint roamed the floor, stirring the pot for the grand opening of Naughty Gras.

-Charlie gestured.
-“Now this is what I’ve been talking about!”
+Charlie gestured, “Now this is what I’ve been talking about!”

 “Dang!
 I’m shocked by what you can fit in a Winslet,” exclaimed Charlie.

-“No, sexy.
+“You.
 Can you breathe?”

 “Barely.”

-Charline took a sudden interest in a young man with lanky hair, artist Sean Blake Lipé in a gold lamé dressing gown.
-“Uhm, what are we doing over here?” she said, peering down at an exquisite ten-inch metal cylinder resting on a small boxwood table.
+A long-haired young man, strangely attired in a gold lamé dressing gown, was waiting to be discovered by Charline.
+“Uhm, what are we doing over here?” she said, looking intently at an exquisite ten-inch metal cylinder resting on a small boxwood table.

 “Excuse me, but…it’s not real, is it?” asked Charline.